steqeq/0000/docs/about/compatibility/data-type-support.rst

     *
       - int8
       - ``int8_t``, ``uint8_t``
-      - An signed or unsigned 8-bit integer.
+      - A signed or unsigned 8-bit integer.
     *
       - int16
       - ``int16_t``, ``uint16_t``
-      - An signed or unsigned 16-bit integer.
+      - A signed or unsigned 16-bit integer.
     *
       - int32
       - ``int32_t``, ``uint32_t``
-      - An signed or unsigned 32-bit integer.
+      - A signed or unsigned 32-bit integer.
     *
       - int64
       - ``int64_t``, ``uint64_t``
-      - An signed or unsigned 64-bit integer.
+      - A signed or unsigned 64-bit integer.

 Floating-point Types
 ==========================================

-The ROCm™ components supported floating-point types listed with the HIP type and short description in the following table:
+The floating-point types that are supported by ROCm™ are listed in the following table, together with their corresponding HIP type and a short description.

 .. image:: ../../data/about/compatibility/floating-point-data-types.png
     :alt: Supported floating-point types